“All I want in life is to get married.” Her eyes welled up with tears as she told me about her one and only desire in life.

 Marriage.
 Marriage.
 And more marriage.

 That’s been my life lately.
-And not just because I’m married, but because I’ve been having a lot of conversations about the subject as I’m in writing mode for my new book coming out in 2018.
-It’s a book for both singles and couples, so it’s been a necessary part of the process to “pick the brains” of both crowds as I tackle this important topic.
+And not just because I’m married, but because I’ve been having a lot of conversations about the subject as I just released my latest relationship book, Love In Every Season!
+It’s a book for both singles and couples, so it’s been a necessary part of the process to “pick the brains” of both crowds as I tackled this important topic.

 But something that has caused me take a step back is the realization that we live in a culture that idolizes marriage.
 We don’t necessarily respect it, but we sure do idolize it.
 We put it on this pedestal expecting it to things for us that it just. can’t. do.
 And then we end up disappointed.
 Devastated.
 Disillusioned.
 And even divorced.